unionai/unionai-docs/source/faq.md

 It can be used, for example, by CI bots.
 With this method, you create a Union application and configure your tools to pass the Client ID and App Secret to Union.

-These methods are all configured in the `config.yaml` that your `uctl` or `pyflyte` command uses.
+These methods are all configured in the `config.yaml` that your `uctl` or `unionai` command uses.
 See [cli-authentication.md](administration/cli-authentication) for full details.

 ### How do I specify resource requirements for a task?